AmbiTyga/GifCaptioner/README.md

 | <img src="./imgs/TGIF/101286.gif" alt="TGIF" height="240"> | a young woman in a car is driving and smiles |

 # Architecture
+In this section we will dicuss about our model's architecture amd the use of pretrained network.
+We have named this model GCNet.
 ## Input

 1. GIF frames' precomputed VGG16 output ([TODO: Create Standalone GCNet that doesn't require precomputation](#standalone-gcnet))